intershop/intershop-pwa/docs/guides/getting-started.md

 Use `ng serve --open` to start up the development server and open the Progressive Web App in your browser.

-For more information consult the according chapters in the [Development Guide](./development.md).
+For more information about environment configuration, server and tools consult the according chapters in the [Development Guide](./development.md).

 ## Customization